-12.2 If yes to Question 12.1, what methods does your agency employ to ensure quality in geospatial data collected from non-federal sources?
+12.1.a If yes to Question 12.1, what methods does your agency employ to ensure quality in geospatial data collected from non-federal sources?
 (Check all that apply and use the "other" textbox to briefly describe additional methods used to ensure quality for geospatial data acquired by procurement or grant process)

-- Evaluate data for quality prior to any acquisition. - Geospatial data quality standards are specified in contract documents. - Staff data experts review and approve geospatial data deliverables. - The agency acquires data from another federal agency that is responsible for QA/QC.
+- Evaluate data for quality prior to any acquisition. - Geospatial data quality standards are specified in contract documents. - Independent verification and validation (IV&V). - Staff data experts review and approve geospatial data deliverables. - Data standards are enforced through automated processes such as database controls or script tools. - The agency acquires data from another federal agency that is responsible for QA/QC.

-12.3 Brief Summary (Limit 2000 characters, or approximately 300 words): Please provide a brief description of agency actions and accomplishments in FY2022 in addressing USC 43 Sec 2808(a)(12), "to the maximum extent practicable, ensure that a person receiving Federal funds for geospatial data collection provides high-quality data."
-If the assessment is "made progress toward expectations," include the actions your agency is taking to achieve the "meets expectations" level.
+12.2 Brief Summary (Limit 3000 characters, or approximately 450 words): Please provide a brief description of agency actions and accomplishments in FY2023 in addressing USC 43 Sec 2808(a)(12), "to the maximum extent practicable, ensure that a person receiving Federal funds for geospatial data collection provides high-quality data."
+If your FY2023 rating has changed since FY2022, please include details on how and why the rating changed.